-Researchers working on a joint World Agroforestry Centre-United Nations Environment Programme project suggest that integrating agroforestry in farming systems on a massive scale would create a vital reservoir for carbon storage.
-No less than a billion hectares of developing country farmland is suitable for conversion to carbon agroforestry projects, according to Intergovernmental Panel on Climate Change (IPCC) estimates.
+Researchers working on a joint World Agroforestry Centre-United Nations Environment Programme project suggest that massively integrating agroforestry into farming systems would create a vital reservoir for carbon storage.
+According to estimates by the Intergovernmental Panel on Climate Change (IPCC), at least a billion hectares of developing country farmland are suitable for conversion to carbon agroforestry projects.

 Working to realize this goal is even more promising and feasible given that many of these “green” agricultural practices can be implemented at little or no cost.
-Moreover, the majority of this potential – 70 per cent – can be realized in developing countries, UNEP points out.
+Moreover, the majority of this potential – 70 percent – can be realized in developing countries, UNEP points out.

 Fertilizer Trees & the Carbon Benefits Project